 Complying with Florida Insurance Laws

-If you have been harmed in a crash near Naples or elsewhere in Collier County, you should contact the car accident attorneys at Lusk, Drasites & Tolisano to find out if you may have a claim.
-We can help uncover the details of what happened in your collision and discuss your legal options with you.
-To speak with an attorney at no initial cost or obligation, call us toll-free at (800) 283-7442 or contact us online.
+If you have been harmed in a car accident near Cape Coral, Fort Myers, or Naples, you should contact the Florida car accident attorneys at Lusk, Drasites, & Tolisano to find out if you may have a claim.
+We can help uncover the details of what happened in your car accident and discuss your legal options with you.
+To speak with a car accident attorney at no initial cost or obligation, call us toll free at (800) 283-7442.